House of Filicaja: Antonio da Filicaja

-In 1504, he served for six months on the Council of Ten and was sent to Livorno to negotiate the hiring of a captain of galleys from the King of Naples, who was tasked with blockading the mouth of the Arno.
-He was subsequently sent to Livorno many more times to oversee fortification work at the port and handle other military matters along the coast.
-The Council of Ten wrote to him in 1508, stating that he had by then acquired more knowledge of that region than any other of our citizens.
-In the early months of 1509, after a very contentious vote, Antonio da Filicaja, Averardo Salviati, and Niccolò Capponi were elected commissioners for the region around Pisa.
-On June 8 of the same year, the three commissioners entered Pisa as victors, followed by their troops, and their names were inscribed on a marble slab at the entrance to Palazzo Pretorio as a perpetual reminder of their achievements.
-It is worth noting that in July, six years earlier, the Florentine government had sent Leonardo da Vinci, Gerolamo da Filicaja, and Alessandro degli Albizi to study how to divert the course of the Arno to flood the areas around Pisa.
-Gerolamo informed the Magnifici et Excelsi Domini of the Florentine government on July 22, 1503, that Alessandro degli Albizi, Leonardo da Vinci, and four others had arrived in the area of operations.
-Leonardo provided designs for an excavation machine but did not personally participate in the excavation, which was eventually abandoned.
-It is unclear whether this was due to excessive costs, technical impossibilities, changing political conditions, or other reasons.
+In 1504, Antonio served for six months on the Council of Ten and was sent to Livorno to negotiate the hiring of a captain of galleys from the King of Naples, tasked with blockading the mouth of the Arno.
+He was subsequently dispatched to Livorno on numerous occasions to supervise fortification works and manage other military matters along the coast.
+In 1508, the Council of Ten wrote to him, stating that he had by then acquired greater knowledge of the region than any other Florentine citizen.

+In early 1509, following a closely contested vote, Antonio da Filicaja, Averardo Salviati, and Niccolò Capponi were elected commissioners for the area surrounding Pisa.
+On June 8 of that year, the three commissioners entered Pisa as victors, accompanied by their troops, and their names were inscribed on a marble plaque at the entrance to the Palazzo Pretorio.

+Earlier efforts to reclaim Pisa had included a proposal to divert the course of the Arno to flood the surrounding territory.
+In July 1503, the Florentine government sent Leonardo da Vinci, Gerolamo da Filicaja, and Alessandro degli Albizi to study the feasibility of the plan.
+Gerolamo reported on July 22 that Leonardo, Alessandro, and four others had reached the area of operations.
+Leonardo produced designs for an excavation machine but did not personally take part in the work, which was ultimately abandoned for reasons that remain unclear.

-In the following years, he served as commissioner or captain in many cities.
-In 1517, he was sent to Arezzo as commissioner during the war undertaken by the Medici, who had regained power in Florence, to seize Montefeltro.
-After this region was annexed, its government was entrusted to Antonio, first as special commissioner and later as captain of San Leo until 1522, when he requested to be relieved from his duties for health reasons.
-After serving six months as captain in Pistoia in 1523, he finally reached the pinnacle of Florentine institutions, obtaining the office of Gonfaloniere of Justice.
-He died in Florence on May 17, 1526.
+In subsequent years, Antonio da Filicaja continued to serve as commissioner or captain in numerous cities.
+In 1517, he was sent to Arezzo as commissioner during the war waged by the restored Medici regime to seize Montefeltro.
+After the region was annexed, its administration was entrusted to Antonio, initially as special commissioner and later as captain of San Leo.
+He held this position until 1522, when he requested relief due to health concerns.
+After serving six months as captain of Pistoia in 1523, he attained the highest office of the Florentine Republic when he was elected Gonfalonier of Justice.

+Antonio da Filicaja died in Florence on May 17, 1526.